tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 <figure>
   <img src="{{ site.url }}/img/pitl04/trigonometry-unit-circle.svg" />
+  <figcaption>Unit circle illustration</figcaption>
 </figure>

-In the above illustration, angle theta (θ) is equal 45 degrees -- or roughly 0.785 radians.
-But, more correctly, one could say that theta is equal to pi over 4.
-We will come back to the unit circle in a moment; for now, create a new sketch and save it as "sohcahtoa".
+In the above illustration, angle theta (θ) is equal to 45 degrees -- or roughly 0.785 radians; or to be more accurate, pi over 4, which can expressed as `QUARTER_PI` in Processing.
+We will return to the unit circle in a moment.
+For now, create a new sketch and save it as "sohcahtoa".
 Add the following code:

 {% highlight py %}
-theta = QUARTER_PI
+theta = 0
 radius = 1
 s = 200 # scale variable
-radius *= s

 def setup():
     size(600,600)